|

 houses with a 2.77, meeting national standards but not where we want to

+be.
 Above all, I expect progress from our group.
 We will lose one man to

 graduation and one man to personal issues, but as we all have learned